 Caramel cookie dough cups are one of the BEST easy no bake desserts.
 Soft, chewy, and healthy edible cookie dough surrounds a salted caramel sauce in the center.
 They are vegan, gluten-free, grain-free, refined sugar-free, and can be made keto or paleo.
 Everyone loves this sweet treat!

-- 3 tbsp mini chocolate chips (or regular)
+- 3 tablespoon mini chocolate chips (or regular)

-- 1 tbsp + 1 tsp melted coconut oil
+- 1 tablespoon + 1 teaspoon melted coconut oil

 - Flaky salt

 - Prepare cookie dough: Add almond flour, cashew butter, maple syrup, vanilla, and salt to a bowl.
 Mix together until evenly combined.
 Then, fold in the mini chocolate chips.

 - Prepare caramel: Add peanut butter, maple syrup, and melted coconut oil to a bowl.
 Mix together for about 2 minutes, or until smooth and creamy.
 It is important to keep mixing; the caramel will thicken as air is incorporated while stirring.

 - Assemble: Divide the cookie dough among 6 slots in a silicone muffin pan.
 If you do not have a silicone pan, line a regular muffin tin with muffin liners.
 Press the cookie dough across the bottom of the pan.
 Then, press a tablespoon into the center to create a well.
 Pour the caramel sauce into the well.